 Twins wait through rain delays to beat Royals 6-4

-Play was halted for 1 hour, 31 minutes in the top of the fourth inning and again for 53 minutes in the bottom of the sixth.
+Play was halted for an hour and 31 minutes in the top of the fourth inning and again for 53 minutes in the bottom of the sixth.
 The game concluded at 12:56 a.m. local time.

 The multiple delays forced both teams to dig into their bullpens.
 Twins starter Jake Odorizzi exited after 3 1/3 innings, while Royals right-hander Heath Fillmyer was limited to three innings in his start.
 The two teams combined to use nine relievers.

 Minnesota struck first on Friday with a three-run second inning.
 Miguel Sano’s liner down the third base line bounced off the glove of Hunter Dozier and into foul territory, allowing two Twins runs to score.